 The pros of investing in a DST include:

 - Speed: Given the time constraints involved in a 1031 Exchange, DST investors benefit from the speed with which the transaction can be closed.
 In some cases, it may be just a few days, which easily satisfies the 1031 Exchange timeline.

 - Low Minimums: The minimum investment for a 1031 Exchange may be much lower than the equity requirement to purchase a property outright.

 - Diversification: Because of the low minimums, investors can spread their funds across multiple DST deals which helps to diversify their portfolio.
 Deals can be diversified by location, property type, sponsor, or size.

 - Fractional Ownership: A DST investment provides fractional ownership of institutional quality assets that most investors could not afford on their own.

 - Estate Planning: For tax purposes, DSTs are useful in estate planning because they can be passed to beneficiaries at a stepped up cost basis.

-While these benefits can be significant, they must be weighed against the potential downsides of a DST investment, which include:
+While these benefits can be significant, they must be weighed against the potential downsides of a Delaware Statutory Trust investment, which include: